Apply for Building Regulations

 What type of application should I submit?

 If Building Regulations apply to your project you will need to submit an application to the local authority.
-Usually you will be able to submit your Building Regulation Application using one of two application methods known as a 'full plans' or 'building notice'.
+Usually you will be able to submit your Building Regulation Application using one of two application methods known as an 'application for building control approval with full plans' or 'building notice'.

 Building Notice application: